gsemet/pythonpep8autoformat/README.md

 To avoid dependencies, a version of autopep8 is shipped with this package.
 If you want to use version installed on your system, you have to set up the path to autopep8 (see below).

+1. Using [Sublime Package Control][]
+    + Use `cmd+shift+P` shortcut then `Package Control: Install Package`
+    + Look for `Python PEP8 Autoformat` and install it.

+1. Using mercurial (hg) repository on bitbucket:
+    + Open a terminal, cd to ST2/Packages directory (Preferences -> Browse packages).
+Then type in terminal:
+    + `hg clone https://bitbucket.org/StephaneBunel/pythonpep8autoformat 'Python PEP8 Autoformat'`

 1. Manually:
     + Download an [archive](https://bitbucket.org/StephaneBunel/pythonpep8autoformat/downloads)
       of Python PEP8 Autoformat